meego/otasample/README.md

    Add Native Support, in the popup dialog insert "audioneex-jni" as the native library name.
 4. Copy libaudioneex.so from the SDK Android lib folder to the jni/lib/armeabi-v7a folder.
    The sample uses Tokyo Cabinet as the storage engine, so you also need to copy libtokyocabinet.so.
-   Custom drivers for different storage engines can be built using the engine's interfaces should you prefer other storage solutions.
+   Custom drivers for different databases can be built using the engine's interfaces should you prefer other storage solutions.

 Build and run the application on the device.
 Running on emulators is not advised